 To ensure that you and supervisory team are on-time to successfully complete, each year your work is reviewed by the independent GRC.
 The review provides you with understanding relating to the rate of progress against your agreed schedule (research plan) as well as against the expectations of the school (checklists).

 The GRC review is not an adversary task - it is a frank, honest and in-depth probe into the achievements and progress.
+Candidates present at a public seminar within the school.

 The annual review process begins with the candidate and primary supervisor (in consultation with other supervisors) completing Part A and Part B of the annual review form.
 The two sections are completed independently but provided to all later by the school GRC.
 The GRC will also have a private confidential meeting with the candidate prior to the 3-party meeting.
 The GRC will arrange a 3-party meeting (a supervisor/s, the candidate and the School GRC or substitute) to fill Part C of the annual review.